 Measure the strut full extension distance and record for use below.

-With the strut fully extended, re-inflate to 250-300 PSI (nitrogen strongly recommended)
+With the strut fully extended, re-inflate to 250-300 PSI (200 PSI for L320 & L360 nose struts) (The use of nitrogen is strongly recommended.)

 Lower the jacks and set the aircraft back on the nose wheel.